 Posts tagged “gtd”

-How to Increase Knowledge Productivity: Combining the Zettelkasten Method and Building a Second Brain
+How to Increase Knowledge Productivity: Combine the Zettelkasten Method and Building a Second Brain

 This article is structured in two parts.
 First, I summarize the Building a Second Brain (BASB) method by Tiago Forte.
 Then, I will compare it to the Zettelkasten Method (ZKM).
 I will first discuss the differences, because they can help to understand BASB and the ZKM more deeply.
 Then I will explain how to reconcile BASB and the ZKM.
 Spoiler: they can be combined perfectly.
 I have made some changes in my own way of working.
 I will include these as examples at the end.